christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - **Full Node** - A full node is the most fundamental piece of software in Bitcoin.
 This is a 'non-pruned' or 'archival' node that contains a full copy of the blockchain.<br /><br />

 - **Indexers** - Indexers are like small search engines.
-They communicate with the full node and crawl the blockchain data to create databases that contain additional metadata that is not directly accessible from the full node.<br /><br />
+They communicate with the full node and crawl the blockchain data to create databases that contain additional metadata that is not directly accessible from the full node.
+This metadata includes things like SLP tokens, and posts on Memo.cash.<br /><br />

-- **REST API** - A REST API web server provides an interface for all modern programming languages to communicate inderectly with the indexers and full node.
+- **REST API** - A REST API web server provides an interface for all modern programming languages to communicate indirectly with the indexers and full node.
 This layer provides a common interface for modern software (like web and mobile apps) to speak to the blockchain.<br /><br />

 - **JavaScript Library** - A JavaScript library like [bitbox-sdk](https://github.com/Bitcoin-com/bitbox-sdk) or [bch-js](https://github.com/christroutner/bch-js) provides an easy way to communicate with the REST API layer.
 It also contains utility software for common things like crafting custom transactions, creating wallets, and signing messages.<br /><br />